myapps-directory/myapps-client/README.md

 # What to expect

  * __Use the MyApps.Directory Client application at your own risk!
-Currently it is in early preview version and one might experience crashes and different scenarios not running as expected.
+Currently it is in early preview stage thus one might experience crashes and different scenarios not running as expected.
 Please bare with it and if possible, report bugs__.
  * For now, the server side runs on a development cluster of RaspberryPis with no guaranteed outbound bandwidth - expect low download speeds and high latencies.
  * The communication with the server is SSL encrypted.
- * Currently only a limited number of one hour time long Demo accounts are available.
+ * Currently only a limited number of one hour time limited Demo accounts are available.

 # Install steps